APPLYING FOR TRANSFER UNDERGRADUATE ADMISSION

 3. Submit the A&M-San Antonio Scholarship application.

-Although not a final deadline, we do recommend that students complete the above by the priority deadlines
+Although not a final deadline, we do recommend that students complete the FAFSA and Scholarship applications by the priority deadline.

 Fall – March 31